What to know about buying a house in Missouri

 What are today’s mortgage rates in Missouri?

-You can see today’s live mortgage rates in Missouri here.
+You can see today’s live mortgage rates here.
 Before you begin, you can experiment with a home affordability calculator to see how your interest rate and down payment will affect your monthly mortgage payment.
 When you’re ready to start the home-buying process, get personalized rate quotes from at least three mortgage lenders.

 Don’t just look at advertised rates online.
 Apply for preapproval and compare the interest rates and fees you’re offered.
 That’s the only way to know you’re getting the best deal on your new home loan.